Do you want to win new clients for your agency? Of course, you do, but how does that happen?

 Which ad formats are advertisers using to embrace the DTC model?

 Since 2011, Nike has increased direct-to-consumer sales from 16% of brand revenues to 35%.

 Determine which ad formats they use—and which ones they don’t—and craft a pitch that’ll resonate with the prospect and get them thinking about how you can help them take their strategy to the next level.

 How much do they advertise?

-Knowing a brand’s ad spend and number of ads placed tells you about their ad strategy.
+Knowing a brand’s ad spend and the number of ads placed tells you about its ad strategy.

-For example, within the last 12 months, Nike’s estimated TV spend has decreased by 73% YOY, and their print spend has increased by 80% YOY.
-Fluctuations in ad spend may signify an altered marketing strategy within the company, or perhaps a lack of return on investment.
+Fluctuations in ad spend may signify an altered marketing strategy within the company or perhaps a lack of return on investment.

-If you can provide tangible proof of return on TV advertising, you could win that share of wallet.
+If you can provide tangible proof of return on different ad formats, you could win that share of wallet.